MLFNF (Maple Leaf Foods) Beneish M-Score: -2.42 (As of Jun. 24, 2026)

 Maple Leaf Foods Business Description

-Maple Leaf Foods Inc is a protein company that responsibly produces food products under leading brands including Maple Leaf, Maple Leaf Prime, Maple Leaf Natural Selections, Schneiders, Mina, Greenfield Natural Meat Co., Lightlife and Field Roast.
-The Company's portfolio includes prepared meats, ready-to-cook and ready-to-serve meals, and valued-added fresh pork and poultry, and plant protein products.
-Its main markets are Canada, the United States, Japan, and China.
+Maple Leaf Foods Inc is a protein-focused consumer packaged goods company that responsibly produces food products under brands including Maple Leaf, Maple Leaf Prime, Maple Leaf Natural Selections, Schneiders, Mina, Greenfield Natural Meat Co., Lightlife, and Field Roast.
+The company's portfolio includes prepared meats, ready-to-cook and ready-to-serve meals, value-added fresh pork and poultry, and plant protein products.
+Its main markets are Canada, the United States, and Others.